appsody/website/content/docs/stacks/stack-structure.md

    ENV APPSODY_DEPS=/project/deps
    ```

-   would cause the creation of a volume to b created and mounted into the container file systems at `/project/deps`.
+   would cause the creation of a volume to be created and mounted into the container file systems at `/project/deps`.

 3. Appsody controller mount
 The appsody CLI will create this automatically, first checking you have the latest appsody-controller downloaded into the user file system (by default at `~/.appsody/appsody-controller`), and then mounting this into `/appsody/appsody-controller` in the container file system.
 The reason this approach is taken is so that stack images do not need to be updated simply to ensure the latest version of the appsody-controller will be used.